wso2/docs-choreo-dev/en/docs/get-started/get-started.md

     2. To get the well-known URL, follow the steps given below:

-        1. Navigate back to Asgardeo and open the single-page application you created in [Step 2.4.2: Configure the front-end application](#step-242-configure-asgardeo-as-an-identity-provider).
+        1. Navigate to Asgardeo and open the single-page application you created in [Step 2.4.2: Configure the front-end application](#step-242-configure-asgardeo-as-an-identity-provider).

         2. Click **Info** to view the endpoints of the application.

         3. Copy the endpoint in the **Discovery** field.

-        4. Navigate back to the Choreo Console and paste the URL you copied in the **Well-Known URL** field in the **Asgardeo** dialog.
+        4. Navigate to the Choreo Console and paste the URL you copied in the **Well-Known URL** field in the **Asgardeo** dialog.

     3. Click **Next**, and then click **Add**.